-Going forward, premium revenue is recognised in the Statement of comprehensive income when it has been earned, that is, on a straight-line basis from the attachment date spread over the period of the contract.
+Premium revenue is recognised in the Statement of comprehensive income when it has been earned, that is, on a straight-line basis from the attachment date distributed evenly over the period of the contract.

 The proportion of premium received or receivable not earned in the Statement of comprehensive income at the reporting date is recognised in the Statement of financial position as an unearned premium reserve.